ganrad/aks-aspnet-sqldb-rest/README.md

     # Run the docker build.
 The build will take a few minutes to download both the .NET core build and run-time containers!
     $ docker build -t claims-api .
     #
     # List the docker images on this VM.
-You should see two container images ('2.2-sdk' and '2.2-aspnetcore-runtime') in the 'microsoft/dotnet' repository.
+You should see two container images -
+    # - mcr.microsoft.com/dotnet/core/sdk
+    # - mcr.microsoft.com/dotnet/core/aspnet
-    # Compare the sizes of the two dotnet container images and you will notice the size of the runtime image is pretty small ~ 260MB when compared to the 'build' container image (~ 1.74GB).
+    # Compare the sizes of the two dotnet container images and you will notice the size of the runtime image is pretty small ~ 207MB when compared to the 'build' container image ~ 689MB.
     $ docker images
     #
     # (Optional : Best Practice) Delete the intermediate .NET Core build container as it will consume unnecessary